CSS code surgery as a universal construction: Quantum codes

-which is equal to $f_0$; the point of the above rigmarole is thus to say that $f_0$ is precisely a linear map between $X$-basis states, which one can check easily.
-We can then perform Gaussian elimination on $f_0$, performing row operations, which produce CNOTs on the r.h.s. of the diagram in the manner of \cite{KisM}, until the matrix is in reduced row echelon form.
+Returning to $f_1$, we can perform Gaussian elimination, performing row operations, which produce CNOTs on the r.h.s. of the diagram in the manner of \cite{KisM}, until the matrix is in reduced row echelon form.
 We then perform column operations producing CNOTs on the l.h.s. of the diagram, until the matrix has at most one 1 in each row and column.
 This can be performed using the leading coefficients to remove all other 1s in that row.
 The final matrix just represents a permutation of qubits with some states and effects.
 An empty column corresponds to a $\bra{0}$ effect, and an empty row a $\ket{+}$ state.
 We thus end up with a presentation of $M$ in the form

 On our example, this is then

 which one can check maps $Z\tens I\tens I \mapsto Z\tens Z$ etc. \endproof As a consequence $\bar{M} = M$, i.e. the conjugate of $M$ is just $M$.

 \begin{corollary} If $n_C =0$ then the map $M$ is actually a stabiliser state of the form $M = \ket{+}^{\otimes n_D}$.
 When $n_D = 0$ then $M = \bra{0}^{\otimes n_C}$. \end{corollary} \proof When $n_C =0$ we see that $M$ has exactly $n_D$ independent stabilisers with 1 $X$ and $n_D-1$ $I$s, for each qubit to put $X$ on.
 The flipped argument applies when $n_D=0$. \endproof